TwoGuysMakingPizza/site-main/reviews.md

                     </div>
                 </div>
                 <p class="text-white text-base font-normal leading-normal">
-                    "We hired TwoGuysMakingPizza for a corporate event, and it was a fantastic experience.
+                    "We hired Two Guys Making Pizza for a corporate event, and it was a fantastic experience.
 The pizzas were top-notch, and the team was professional and friendly.
 They kept the pizzas coming throughout the entire event.
 Our employees loved it and it was definitely a hit!"
                 </p>
             </div>